 Want to earn continuing education credit for this article?
 Learn more.

-After giving a countless number of massages, it is easy to fall into the habit of performing the same routine on each client.
-When a client does not have a particular complaint, most therapists have a tendency to rely on a familiar work rhythm.
+After giving countless massages, it is easy to fall into the habit of performing the same routine on each client.
+Most therapists tend to rely on a familiar work rhythm when a client does not have a particular complaint.
 Although many people seek massage therapy solely for relaxation, conducting a professional assessment, including postural evaluation, extends the benefits of your work beyond relaxation to target their specific needs.

 A tool designed to identify structural imbalance, postural evaluation is a reliable method of customizing a treatment plan to facilitate a deeper level of healing.
 Since structural imbalances often underlie chronic pain and dysfunction, correcting the imbalance can be a long-term solution for chronic musculoskeletal imbalance.